rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Host key verification failed.
 ```

-You can cooy/paste the following into the terminal to remove the old host:
+You can copy/paste the following into the terminal to remove the old host:

 ```bash linenums='1'
 ssh-keygen -f "/home/mhubbard/.ssh/known_hosts" -R "192.168.10.233"
 ```

+On macOS you don't get the command to delete the old key but it does give you the line number in the `~/.ssh/config` file that you need to delete.

 ### Viewing the host-keys